Carotid artery surgery

 This procedure is done if your doctor has found narrowing or a blockage in your carotid artery.
-Your doctor will have done one or more tests to see how much the carotid artery is blocked.
+Your health care provider will have done one or more tests to see how much the carotid artery is blocked.

 Surgery to remove the buildup in your carotid artery may be done if the artery is narrowed by more than 70%.

-Other treatment options your doctor will discuss with you are:
+Other treatment options your provider will discuss with you are:

 - No treatment, other than tests to check your carotid artery every year.